US to provide $32 million in aid to Rohingya

 The Rohingya are considered to be among the world's most persecuted people.
 The predominantly Buddhist Myanmar considers them Bangladeshi, but Bangladesh says they're Burmese.

-The government of Myanmar, formerly known as Burma, has blamed terrorists for starting the recent violence that has killed more than 1,000 people, according to recent a recent estimate from Yanghee Lee, the United Nations Special Rapporteur on Human Rights for Myanmar.
+The government of Myanmar has blamed terrorists for starting the recent violence that has killed more than 1,000 people, according to recent a recent estimate from Yanghee Lee, the United Nations Special Rapporteur on Human Rights for Myanmar.

 Almost 40% of all Rohingya villages in Myanmar's Rakhine State are now empty, a government spokesperson confirmed earlier this week.